How we teach you

 Studying abroad is a great opportunity to enhance your future CV and your future career prospects, develop personally and intellectually, and learn more about other cultures.
 It is possible for archaeology students to study abroad as part of their degree programme for 3 months during the 2nd year at Lund University, Sweden.
 All of our partner institutions have reputations for excellence in their teaching, and English is used for all academic work, although it is possible to receive further language tuition if desired.
 All credits undertaken are transferred to your Reading degree programme, therefore therefore studying abroad does not extend the length of your degree.
 You will also be supported by the University during your time abroad.
 As you will be studying in Europe it is also possible to receive an ERASMUS grant which is a contribution towards any costs incurred.

-Since 2002 the Archaeology Department has occupied its very own purpose-built facilities, which include research and teaching laboratories (housing our teaching collections of artefacts, ecofacts, human remains and animal bones), specialist equipment (e.g. analytical microscopes), a PC Lab (open to all students) and student study spaces, situated close to the University Library and the other facilities of the School of Human and Environmental Sciences.
+Since 2002 the Archaeology Department has occupied its very own purpose-built facilities, which include research and teaching laboratories (housing our teaching collections of artefacts, ecofacts, human remains and animal bones), specialist equipment (e.g. analytical microscopes), a PC Lab (open to all students) and student study spaces, situated close to the University Library and the other facilities of the School of Archaeology, Geography and Environmental Science (SAGES).